Results 1 - 7 of 7

 Last update:

-Regular testing has detected levels of blue-green algae above levels considered safe for recreation use at Green Lake.
+Regular testing has detected levels of blue-green algae above levels considered safe for recreation use at Lake Wallace.

 We warn the public to avoid direct contact with the water.
 People may still boat, sightsee and enjoy other activities at the lake that do not involve direct water contact.